To maximise the efficiency of your domestic condensing boiler is very simple, turn the flow temperature down.

 (Note source of ignition is required)

-Natural gas + 2 oxygens gives 1 carbon dioxide, two water molecules (typically water vapour) and heat.
+Natural gas + 2 oxygens give 1 carbon dioxide, two water molecules (typically water vapour) and heat.

 So in its purest form, the only by-products would be CO2, H20 and heat.
 However, if the combustion mix is starved of oxygen we run the risk of very high CO (carbon monoxide) which as most of us understand, is a dangerous and unwanted by-product.
 To prevent this, boilers will generally add excess air to the combustion mix to keep on the safer side of combustion (see stoichiometric combustion graph below).